Instruments: The Cimbasso (under construction)

 the valved cimbasso

-Cimbasso bibliography: [in progress]
+[in progress]

 Clifford Bevan,“Any More for the Cimbasso?,”TUBA Journal 23:2 (Winter 1996), 50-53.

-Clifford Bevan,“Cimbasso Research and Performance Practice: An update,” in Perspectives in Brass Scholarship edited by Stewart Carter, (Stuyvesant , N.Y.: Pendragon Press, 1997).
+Clifford Bevan,“Cimbasso Research and Performance Practice: An update,” in Perspectives in Brass Scholarship edited by Stewart Carter (Stuyvesant , N.Y.: Pendragon Press, 1997).

 Clifford Bevan, The Tuba Family, 2nd edition.
 (Winchester, UK: Piccolo Press, 2000).

-Ralph Leavis, “More Light on the Cimbasso,”The Galphin Society Journal 34 ( March 1981), 151-152.
+Ralph Leavis, “More Light on the Cimbasso,”The Galpin Society Journal 34 ( March 1981), 151-152.

 Renato Meucci, “The Cimbasso and Related Instruments in 19th-Century Italy,” translated by William Waterhouse, The Galpin Society Journal 49 (March 1996), 143-179.